Data-drone/spark_data_eng_template/README.md

 # Known Issues
 ## Thrift Issues

+Thrift runs as a Spark Application that means that it will reserve a portion of the resources on the cluster for itself restricting other applications from using it.

 Get the Spark Thrift Server started for odbc connections integrated as part of it -- issues with SASL
     -- added hiveconf hive.server2.authentication=NOSASL